KeHang-Zhu/Sentiment_analysis_parse_newspaper/README.md

 ### Step7*: Fine-tune the pre-trained model
 Fine tuning off-the-shelf Roberta.
 Pick out articles about economic news/bankrupcy/small business need loans.
 We have manually selected around 200 newspaper content chunks and label them as negative, neutral or positive.
 Then adding a final layer to the pre-trained RoBERTa model and tune the output.

+## TODO:
+Add a filter module that uses the Cosine similarity to filter out irrelevant contents, like ordinary facts which doesn't contain the sentiment.